Blue Lagoon of Buxton

 Know Before You Go

-Pretty average for a toxic pool.
-Not blue.
-Council are dyeing it black every 8 weeks to deter swimming by idiots, very clear signage on the way up makes me think that idiots swimming in the toxic soup might be doing us all a favour.
+Pretty average for a toxic pool and is no longer blue.
+The council are dyeing it black every 8 weeks to deter swimming by idiots.
 Go in Jan-Mar for photos after the dye has leached out unless you just want to walk up a steep hill to be disappointed.
+Also, the quarry does not have any public footpaths leading to or near the lagoon so if you visit and trespass off route to see the lagoon you may be asked to leave by security.